apache/echarts-doc/en/option/series/pie.md

 Whether to show as Nightingale chart, which distinguishs data through radius.
 There are 2 optional modes:

 + `'radius'` Use area to show the percentage of data, radius to show data size.
-+ `'area'` All the sectors will share the same area, the data size is shown only through radiuses.
++ `'area'` All the sectors will share the same central angle, the data size is shown only through radiuses.

 ## avoidLabelOverlap(boolean) = true
 Whether to enable the strategy to avoid labels overlap.
 Defaults to be enabled, which will move the label positions in the case of labels overlapping